Love the taste of a BBQ dinner? You can have it in just minutes if you plan right and follow these simple BBQ ideas and grilling tips.

 For a really quick dinner, choose quicker cooking proteins.
+This is one of those BBQ ideas you might not be mindful of, but it makes a difference.
 Fish, shrimp, chicken tenders, kabobs, and hamburgers all cook relatively quickly and are usually already portion-sized.

 If you’ve got a tri-tip roast but not as much time as a roast would take to cut, cut it into steaks.
 When it comes to quick dinners, what you choose to cook is just as important as how you cook it.